tripper333/stock-price-prediction-lstm-atl/README.md

-# Stock Price Prediction with LSTM and Adaptive Toroidal Learning Performance and Learning Efficiency
+# Stock Price Prediction with LSTM and Adaptive Toroidal Learning (ATL): Neural Network Optimization and Learning Efficiency

 This repository contains Python code for forecasting stock prices using Long Short-Term Memory (LSTM) neural networks.
 The project compares a baseline LSTM model with an enhanced version that incorporates an **Adaptive Toroidal Learning (ATL)** mechanism.
 This experiment serves as a **toy example** to explore and test new learning paradigms where **self-reflection** enables emergent learning and intelligence through dynamic performance improvement updates.